Microcontrollers with C

 “Microcontrollers with C” introduces the generic microcontroller and its building blocks – with threads back to older milestones like AMD’s Bit-Slice, intel 8051 and also intel 8086 – even though the latter is a CPU – not an MCU.

-Modern Nucleo-64 boards from ST are introduced – especially the STM32F334R8 – and its Cortex-M4 – used generally in the book.
-We follow C-code through compiler and linker, through download and the Startup – bringing us to main().
-Along the way we pickup a bit of assembly-language and learn about Arm specialties like the Literal Pools.
+Modern Nucleo-64 boards from ST are introduced.
+We follow C-code through compiler and linker, via ELF to download and the Startup – finally bringing us to main().
+Along the way we pickup a bit of assembly-language and learn about Arm specialties like the Literal Pools and how interrupts routines can be written entirely in C.

-A Tools chapter gives an overview of GUIs like Eclipse and Visual Studio Code, as well as Linker options etc.
+A Tools chapter gives a brief overview of GUIs like Eclipse and Visual Studio Code, as well as Linker options etc.

 Next, we dig into core subjects like exceptions, the stack-frame, branch instructions, and the Link-Register.
 We learn about CMSIS and how it makes life easier for the developer.

-Moving on to the FPU (Floating-Point Unit), we compare this with the fast integer-arithmetic, and see how CCMRAM can be used for data as well as code.
+Moving on to the FPU (Floating-Point Unit), we compare this with the fast integer-arithmetic, and see how fast RAM can be used for data as well as for code.
 We continue into a short study of the MPU.
 Through all these subjects we study code – often with help from the debugger.
+Both Eclipse and Visual Studio Code are used in screenshots.

-The remaining three chapters of the book digs into how operating systems work, and introduces many patterns relevant for parallel programming.
-This ends with a FreeRTOS-based sample with Tasks, Interrupts, Semaphores and Queues.
+The remaining three chapters of the book dig into the workings of operating systems, and introduces many patterns relevant for parallel programming.
+This leads to a FreeRTOS-based sample with Tasks, Interrupts, Semaphores and Queues.

 The technical stuff is spiced up a bit with personal experiences from older architectures.
-Including the story of how Diego Maradona helped me 😉
+Including the story of how Diego Maradona came to my assistance 😉

-There’s a rich index at the back of the book – making it easier to come back to things when you realize you need them 🙂
+There’s a rich index at the back of the book – making it easier to go back to things when you realize you need them 🙂

 Please note that as the e-book is a replica of the text-book, the contents and index do not work as links.